 although michael’s family and friends have had a little more time to get used to the fact that he’s gone, the shock of his loss is still reverberating for me. he is missed.

-picked up max today in zion national park.
+img_0657_picked up max today in zion national park.

 do i have a dog? or does he have a webmaster?